LocalLink 92 (BaltimoreLink): History

 The no. 18 service officially began in 2010 for the 2010-11 school year, but MTA had a long history of providing buses for the students of Bais Yaakov and Talmudical Academy.

 In the late 1980s, MTA started providing supplemental bus service to Bais Yaakov School for Girls in Owings Mills.
 These buses ran during school hours at the times of need for students.
 On weekdays, buses were identified as M-3, and on Sundays as 5.
 There was no service on Saturdays.
 Buses going to Bais Yaakov in the morning said "Velvet Ridge," and buses coming back in the afternoon said "Fallstaff Road" or "Northern Parkway."
 Buses to Fallstaff Road went to Smith and Sanzo along Park Heights Avenue, Northern Parkway, Pimlico Road, Kenoak Road, Greenspring Avenue, Cross Country Boulevard, Taney Road, Greenspring Avenue, Willowglen Drive, Fallstaff Road, Clarks Lane, and Sanzo Road.
 Others terminated at Park Heights Avenue and Northern Parkway.

 In the mid 1990s, Bais Yaakov opened a second campus on Smith Avenue in Mt.
 Washington.
 Buses operating in the reverse direction were initiated to serve this location.

 In the 2000s, MTA started to provide buses for Talmudical Academy of Baltimore.
 These buses ran using the M-10 designation and a route similar to the current no. 18.
 The buses did not drop students off on Old Court Road across from the school.
 They went around the block on Scotts Level Road for safety so students could be dropped off on the side of the road the school is on.

 The no. 18 designation was also used for several routes in the Baltimore area in the past.
 It was first used for a streetcar that operated along Pennsylvania Avenue and to Canton from 1984 to 1952 along a route similar to that of today's Bus Route 7.
 This streetcar was converted to a bus that carried the no. 18 designation from 1952 to 1952 until it was combined with the Reisterstown Road Bus, then designated Route 7.

 The no. 18 designation was not used again until 1973 until it was given to an express bus service that operated from Cockeysville, Timonium, and Hereford to Downtown Baltimore during rush hour.
-This route operated until May 1992, when it was converted to a shuttle between the Timonium Light Rail Stop and Hunt Valley Mall that operated until January 1993, when it was absorbed by Bus Route 9.
+This route operated until May 1992, when it was converted to a shuttle between Timonium station and Hunt Valley Mall that operated until January 1993, when it was absorbed by Bus Route 9.

-The most recent route to use the no. 18 designation prior to the current one was a shuttle service that operated between the Cromwell Light Rail Stop and Old Mill from 1993 to 1996, when it was discontinued.
+The most recent route to use the no. 18 designation prior to the current one was a shuttle service that operated between the Cromwell light rail stop and Old Mill from 1993 to 1996, when it was discontinued.

 In 2017, Route 92 replaced Route 18 in its entirety under BaltimoreLink.